DaveBackus/Data_Bootcamp_Book/py-fun1.md

 print('c[1:3] is', c[1:3])
 print('c[1:] is', c[1:])
 ```
 The first print statement gives us `o`, the second letter of `something`.
 We label it element 1 because we start numbering at zero.
 The next one does the same.
 Why?
-The convention is to stop one before the number, so this goes from 1 to 1, which is the second letter.
+The convention is to stop one before the second number, so this goes from 1 to 1, which is the second letter.
 The next line gives us `om`, the second and third letters.
 Why third?
 Stick with us now, but here's the logic:  we go from 1 to 2 (one less than the second number), which is the second and third letters (we started counting at zero).

+The last line has no second number.
+By convention is goes to the end.
+So the slice `c[1:]` goes from the second letter (the first number 1) to the end, or `omething`.

-Are you dizzy now?
+Are you dizzy yet?
 Let's try a few more examples for practice.

 **Exercise.** Find the last letter of the string `python = 'Python'`.
 Find the second to last letter using both the forward and backward counting conventions.